-The Hungerford Massacre will soon reach its 31st anniversary when a local man, Michael Ryan shot and killed 16 innocent people on August 19th, 1987.
+The Hungerford Massacre has reached its 31st anniversary when a local man, Michael Ryan shot and killed 16 innocent people on August 19th, 1987.
 Most of his victims were murdered inside the Berkshire market town.
-Ryan was a troubled loner suffering with psychotic tendencies.
+Ryan was a poorly educated, troubled loner, suffering with psychotic tendencies.
 His quiet and private demeanour concealed his inner frustrations.
-At the two gun club ranges where he used his legally licenced firearms he was a safe and trusted shooter.
+At the two gun club ranges where he used his legally licenced firearms he was seen as a safe and trusted shooting enthusiast.
 Outside this environment he was the antithesis of the responsible shooter; carrying firearms in his car and on his person at work locations.
 He admitted to one employer that he would go out at night in his car shooting at roadside structures.
 Thames Valley Police found bullet penetrated examples after his rampage.
 20/20 hindsight is a wonderful thing.

 The circumstances surrounding Ryan’s first victim is often lost in the descriptions and image of Ryan stalking around the streets of Hungerford, killing his victims with a semi-automatic assault rifle.
 His first victim however was 7 miles from Hungerford; 35 year old Sue Godfrey from Burghfield Common near Reading who was by chance picnicking in Savernake forest park with her two young children.
 She had entered Savernake on Grand Avenue, a tarmac road that runs the length of the forest close to the small town of Marlborough.

 Looking at both cases :-

-Both murders were perpetrated in the summer months, on weekdays, in fine weather within forest parks known and promoted for their beauty.
+Both murder scenarios were perpetrated in the summer months, on weekdays in fine weather within forest parks known and promoted for their beauty.
 Both locations offered signed and easy public access on tarmac roads.

 The al-Hilli’s had taken happy family photographs in Doussard village, just a small distance from Chevaline and just a short time before they reached the Combe d’Ire forest route.
 Sue Godfrey had stopped to purchase fuel in Froxfield on the A4 just short of Savernake and had briefly passed the time of day with the fuel station proprietor, Kakboub Dean.